-Residents and traders are being reminded to only employ registered waste carriers to remove their rubbish or unwanted goods.
+Residents and traders are being reminded to only employ registered waster carriers to remove their rubbish or unwanted goods.

 Residents and businesses must check each time that the person removing their unwanted goods or waste is a registered Environment Agency waste carrier.
-Registered waste carriers will be able to provide a registration number or certificate which residents should check on a live database for authenticity.
-Businesses should also obtain a waste transfer note as proof of what the waste is and where it is going.
+Registered waste carriers will be able to provide a registration number, or certificate which residents should check on a live database for authenticity.
+They should also obtain a waste transfer note as proof of what the waste is and where it is going.

-Non-registered individuals and companies are likely to dump the waste to avoid paying disposal costs.
+Non-registered companies and individuals are likely to dump the waste to avoid paying disposal costs.
 This means residents could face a substantial fine if the fly-tipped waste is traced back to them.

-To find or check waste carriers search www.bromley.gov.uk/wastecarriers or call the Environment Agency hotline 03708 506 506.
-For more information and advice on all types of waste disposal, visit www.bromley.gov.uk/wastenews
+To find or check waste carriers search www.bromley.gov.uk/wastecarriers or call the Environment Agency hotline on 03708 506 506.
+For more information and advice on all types of waste disposal, visit www.bromley.gov.uk/wastenews.

 Notes to editors: